LikhitaPulijala/500Portal/README.md

 ![Alt text](https://www.google.com/logos/doodles/2019/lucy-wills-131st-birthday-5156345727680512-s.png")

-Below url is sample to test the sign up with email https://500appss.appup.cloud/copy500apps/#/signup/collab2/take2gk@yopmail.com/2
+Below is the sample url to test the sign up with email https://500appss.appup.cloud/copy500apps/#/signup/collab2/take2gk@yopmail.com/2

 #### Case 3 - Customer signs up with google or facebook :
-Below url is sample to test the sign up with google oauth https://500appss.appup.cloud/copy500apps/#/signup/collab2/:value/google
+Below is the sample url to test the sign up with google oauth https://500appss.appup.cloud/copy500apps/#/signup/collab2/:value/google

 ### Sign in :

 #### Case 1 - Customer clicks on login :
-Here 500 portal shall validate the user credentials and when successful shall set the jwt as detailed above and route it to home page. https://<<appname>>.appup.cloud/<<appname>>/#/home
+Here 500 portal shall validate the user credentials and when it logins successfully it sets the jwt as shown above and routes it to the home page. https://<<appname>>.appup.cloud/<<appname>>/#/home

-Below url is sample to test the sign up with email https://500appss.appup.cloud/copy500apps/#/signin/collab2
+Below is the sample url to test the sign in with email https://500appss.appup.cloud/copy500apps/#/signin/collab2

 #### Case 2 - Customer login with google and facebook :